Drone regulations UT

 • Table with changes

 A drone or unmanned aircraft is an aircraft without a pilot on board.
-The units are often remotely controlled, whereby the operator can be located nearby, but also thousands of kilometres away.
+The units are often remotely controlled, whereby the operator can be located nearby, but also thousands of kilometers away.
 There are also more autonomous units, which operate according to a programmed command.

 Such a unit is known by various names: UAS (Unmanned Aerial System) or RPAS (Remotely Piloted Aircraft Systems), Micro Air Vehicle (MAV), Autonomous Aerial Robotics (AAR), UAV (Unmanned Aerial Vehicle), Small Unmanned Aircraft System (SUAS), microcopter, mini UAV or small UAV, rotor UAV or RUAV.
 These fall in the category of drones, and as such are subject to specific legislation.